 Siberian Huskies are super friendly and a great dog to have in the family!
 A word of warning, though: Huskies are strong-willed.
 They are hard to train and can be stubborn at times.
 With proper training and care, however, your Husky will be a great new addition to your family and a loyal companion for years to come.

-Things to consider before getting a Siberian Husky
+Things to Consider Before Getting a Siberian Husky

-Training your Siberian Husky
+Training Your Siberian Husky

-Because huskies are pack-oriented, they will assume the role of alpha in your family unless you do it first.
+Because Huskies are pack-oriented, they will assume the role of alpha in your family unless you do it first.
 This is where being consistent comes in.
 If you see your puppy doing something bad, firm but gentle discipline is required.
 If you see your puppy doing something good, praise them and give them a treat.
-If you do not do this, the puppy will learn that it can get away with some things and it's a lot harder to re-train.
+If you do not do this, the puppy will learn that it can get away with some things and become a lot harder to re-train.

 Potty Training Tips for Husky Puppies

 When potty training, it is best to confine your dog to a small area until they are ready.
 That way, it is easier to clean up any messes that may occur.
 Never let your puppy get away with doing its business in a spot other than the areas you designate.